waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Route 39 Exploration Strategy
 1. Defeat all trainers along the main path.
 (Completed)
 2. Systematically explore all unseen areas of the route using the pathfinder_v15.
+(Completed - West path is a dead end due to ledges)
 3. Investigate any buildings or unique objects encountered (e.g., Moomoo Farm, Tauros).
+(Completed)
 4. Find more BERRIES for the sick Miltank.
+(Attempted - trees were empty)
 5. Identify the exit leading towards Olivine City.
+(Completed)